⚡️ Coronavirus (COVID-19) update

 The interdisciplinary orientation and subject combinations make the program one-of-a-kind.

-The programme is conceptualized as a continuation and immersion of the specialization fields offered in the Bachelor Programme African Visual and Verbal Arts (Languages, Literatures, Media and Art) at Bayreuth University.
+The program is conceptualized as a continuation and immersion of the specialization fields offered in the Bachelor Program African Visual and Verbal Arts (Languages, Literatures, Media and Art) at Bayreuth University.
 These are African Linguistics, Swahili Studies, Literatures in African Languages, and Media/Arts and Curational Studies in Africa.

-In addition to gaining knowledge in African languages and linguistics, the programme now focuses on a deeper understanding of conditions and norms of language(s) in use; also in its mediated forms and social contexts.
-Hence, it is the primary goal of this programme to convey an enhanced comprehension of culturally encoded knowledge in its various applications and expressions in Africa.
+In addition to gaining knowledge in African languages and linguistics, the program now focuses on a deeper understanding of conditions and norms of language(s) in use; also in its mediated forms and social contexts.
+Hence, it is the primary goal of this program to convey an enhanced comprehension of culturally encoded knowledge in its various applications and expressions in Africa.

-Beside the focus on language, the programme also offers an intense engagement with theories and methodologies of literature, media, art and curatorial studies that further enriches the knowledge of various cultural verbal and visual expressions in Africa.
+Besides the focus on language, the program also offers an intense engagement with theories and methodologies of literature, media, art, and curatorial studies that further enriches the knowledge of various cultural verbal and visual expressions in Africa.

 Fields of Employment

 Apart from pursuing further academic training at universities and research institutions, graduates will be qualified to work in a range of different fields.
 Possible career paths include:

 - An academic career at higher education institutions or research institutions